enonic/app-rss/README.md

 ## Disclaimer

-App is not fully done yet.
-It works, but some extra features is needed, as well as increased usability.
-Consider it a beta.
+App is still in *BETA*!
+It's not fully done yet.
+It works, but some extra features is needed, as well as increased usability, more testing, and minor issues needs fixing.
+Run in production at your own risk.

 ## Known issues